 It is not easy to make eggplant delicious.
 Why?
 It is similar to how you handle meat or tofu.
 All of them including eggplants have a fairly neutral taste (aka taste like nothing) without proper seasoning they are bleh.
 However, with the right combination of spices, herbs, marinade, or sauce they can be turned into a delicious dish.

-But this eggplant dip is so delish.
-We chose the combination of flavors to make this eggplant-based dip
+Why is this eggplant dip so delish?
+We chose the combination of spices and ingredients to make it

 - light, but deep in flavors